landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-next-page/README.txt

 5. Activate the plugin in the Plugin dashboard.

 == Changelog ==

+= 1.8.0 - May 10, 2024 =
+* NEW: Added official support for using Next Page add-on with Single Posts add-on.
+* NEW: Added global `alm_nextpage_post_id` PHP variable for use in filters/shortcodes etc. This will allow the current post ID to be accessed within the Ajax request.
+* UPDATE: Code clean up.

 = 1.7.1 - January 16, 2024 =
 * FIX: Fixed issue with the Auto implementation method attempting to run in the_excerpt() requests.
 This issue resulted from a core WP bug with excerpt display in Ajax requests.